 The simplest way to go about this is by incorporating the elements that “make sense”.
 For example, it makes sense to put a coat hook near your front door so that you can hang your jacket or coat as soon as you enter your home.
 Similarly, you don’t want to place a huge obstruction in a room close to a door or window as it’s going to be inconvenient moving through that part.

 Whether it’s a bedroom, hallway or the kitchen, storage space is necessary and should never be the last thing you add to your room.
 Establishing a place where you can put away things when not in use helps prevent the room from becoming a cluttered mess once you’re all settled in.

 5. Clashing Décor

 Finally, there’s the common problem of clashing décor which occurs when decorative elements don’t really work with one another.
-A contrast between a modern piece of furniture and a more traditional piece of art is okay, but it becomes a problem when each decorative element and set piece starts to clash with one another.
+A contrast between a modern piece of furniture and a more traditional canvas prints is okay, but it becomes a problem when each decorative element and set piece starts to clash with one another.

 You can avoid making your room a hodgepodge of different art movements simply by sticking to one or two “themes”.
 High contrast between modern art pieces and more traditional-looking furniture is nice; just don’t go overboard with it.

 At The Canvas Art Factory, we offer high-quality and exclusive prints from local and award-winning artists and photographers in Australia.
 Our eye-catching canvas wall art is excellent focal points and decorative elements for your room.
 Visit our showroom or call us today at +61 7 3383 2880 to learn more.